 明けましておめでとう (ございます) ~ akemashite omedeto (gozaimasu)

-‘yoi otoshi o’ is used at the end of the good year as the meaning is similar to that you spend a good year end and greet the new year. mukaete kudais is often omitted. ‘akemashite omedeto (gozaimasu)’ is a greeting you’ll hear after the new year has arrived.
+‘yoi otoshi o’ is used at the end of the year as the meaning is to have a good year and greet the new year. mukaete kudais is often omitted. ‘akemashite omedeto (gozaimasu)’ is a greeting you’ll hear after the new year has arrived.
 A way to remember; think of the fact that you want to congratulate your friends with the arrival of the new year as omedeto means congratulations.

 Kadomatsu (門松) and Shimekazari (注連飾り)

-Kadomatsu, gate pine, consist of three bamboo shoots of different lengths (symbolizing prosperity), pine (symbolizing longevity), and plum branches (symbolizing steadfastness).
+Kadomatsu, gate pine, consists of three bamboo shoots of different lengths (symbolizing prosperity), pine (symbolizing longevity), and plum branches (symbolizing steadfastness).